OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 date: 2019-07-15 23:00:00 +0000

 ---
 This week we finished the first stage of a project with our colleagues in Council Tax.
+This has been road testing a new approach to working with services to find solutions to customer problems more quickly.

 ## Auditing our content